-The University of Tasmania’s Graduate Diploma in Agribusiness (Horticultural Business) offers participants immersive study that will ultimately make them a better businessperson.
+The University of Tasmania’s Agribusiness course offers participants immersive study that will ultimately make them a better businessperson.

 The diploma equips current and future farm managers, owners and employers with the agribusiness skills and capabilities required to run profitable and sustainable farm businesses.